demisto/splunk-app/add-on/README.md

 # Application Setup
 * The user must complete the setup of the application.
 In order to create incident into XSOAR, a user needs to enter "Launch app" action after installing the add-on and provide the following:
-    1) Create an XSOAR instance:
+    1) Create a XSOAR instance:
        Under XSOAR Instances tab, press the "Add" button.
 Choose an instance name, and fill the XSOAR server URL (including port if needed) and the API key fields.
 The API key is used for authorization with XSOAR.
 In order to generate this parameter, a user should log in to Demisto and then click on Settings --> Integration --> API Keys.
     2) Set up proxy settings (optional):
        Under Proxy tab, check the "Enable" checkbox and fill all the proxy parameters needed.